timotejroiko/astrologico-docs/res_status.md

 ## Response - Status

-All requests return a `status` field which returns one of the following string values:
+All requests return a `status` field which contains one of the following string values:

 | Value | Descripton |
 |---|---|